Fairness for Freshness: Optimal Age of Information Based OFDMA Scheduling with Minimal Knowledge: Analyses: AoI-Optimal Blind Scheduling

 Now we further analyze the AoI performance of RR policy.
-We know that given the UE-specific transmission error probability $\varepsilon_i$, and the UE-specific Poisson packet arrival rate $\lambda_i$ for all $i\in\mathcal{I}$, the average AoI of UE $i$ under RR on the infinite horizon can be calculated as
+We know that given the UE-specific transmission error probability $\varepsilon_i$, and the UE-specific probability $\lambda_i$ of generating new packet per slot for all $i\in\mathcal{I}$, the average AoI of UE $i$ under RR on the infinite horizon is

 where $\alpha \triangleq I/l$ denotes the ratio between the total number of users and the number of scheduled users in each time slot, and hence $\alpha$ also denotes the scheduling interval of each user (in terms of OFDM symbols).
 The proof of \eqref{eq:cons_cond} is based on a generalized arrival theorem of Poisson process and the details can be found in our previous work in \cite[Theorem 1]{jiang18GC}.